-Vital Pathways, a 501(C)3 organization established in 1994 whose purpose is to improve quality of life in our communities, will be awarding a Community Project Mini Grant with a maximum award of up to $500.
+Vital Pathways, a 501(C)3 organization established in 1994 whose purpose is to improve quality of life in our communities, will be awarding a Community Project Mini Grant with a maximum award of up to $1000.
 The grant may be divided into multiple awards based on proposals received.
-The request for proposals are due May 10, 2021, with an announcement of recipients on May 24, 2021.
+The request for proposals are released in April and Due in May.
+See downloadable document for more information.

 Municipal governments and organizations within the following towns are eligible to apply: Amity, Cary Plantation, Hammond Plantation, Hodgdon, Houlton, Houlton Band of Maliseet, Linneus, Ludlow, Monticello, Littleton, Orient, Haynesville, and New Limerick.

 This year’s mini grant will support the organization that addresses a need in the community that promotes safety, health, and wellness in our communities.
 Great consideration will be given to the quality and completeness of the grant’s application.